Alabama Foreclosure Laws and Procedures

 The lender publishes notice in a newspaper once a week for three consecutive weeks before the sale, but Alabama law doesn't require that the lender send a notice to the borrower.
 (Ala.
 Code § 35-10-13).

-Even though Alabama law doesn't require the lender to notify you in person or by mail about the foreclosure, again, you're probably entitled to a breach letter, as described above.
+Even though Alabama law doesn't require the lender to notify you in person or by mail about the foreclosure, again, you're probably entitled to a breach letter (see above).
 Also, if you took out your mortgage on or after January 1, 2016, you'll likely receive a notice about your right to redeem (see below) at least 30 days before the foreclosure sale.

 Alabama Foreclosure Mediation